tmansuy/HorizonReportsDeveloperDocs/_docs/deploying/publishing.md

 ### Publishing to a Microsoft Azure web site
 Publishing to a Microsoft Azure web site is straightforward.
 Follow the steps in the previous section to create a publish folder on a local drive, then upload the contents of that folder to the site using FTP.

+### Publishing to a docker container
+Follow the steps in the previous section to create a publish folder (Project_Data) on a local drive.
+Once it's ready, upload the contents of that folder to docker host machine using FTP/SFTP/SCP.
+When [docker container]({% link _docs/deploying/docker.md %}), make sure to map a shared volume to the publish folder you copied.